 For years, polluters have argued that government must not take action to restrict the production and use of toxic chemicals until there is definitive scientific proof of a cause and effect connection between their activities and serious health or environmental harm.

 But this kind of “proof” of harm is very hard to obtain with current scientific tools.
 The lack of scientific proof of harm is too often misinterpreted as proof of safety.
 When faced with uncertainty, government authorities have erred on the side of allowing harmful pollution and toxins in products.
-They act only after the damage is quantifiable scientifically and is widespread.
+They act only after damage is widespread.
 We call this the “count the bodies” approach to public health protection.